My wife is a serious spin nut.

 It’s a great workout, and even better if you want to check out some of the barre classes they offer on-site.

-But it is extremely convenient and well-kept, so if you’re looking for an awesome calorie burn before work or on your lunch break, you could do a lot worse than Flywheel!
+Flywheel was a killer workout, and the studio was extremely convenient and well-kept, so if you’re looking for an awesome calorie burn before work or on your lunch break, you could do a lot worse than Flywheel!

 You can find your local studio and get more info on pricing over at Flywheelsports.com